ClusterHQ/flocker/docs/labs/installer.rst

 =================================

 Now you will deploy a highly sophisticated stateful app to test out Flocker.

+We need to find out the IP addresses of our first two nodes.
+Do this by running:

+.. prompt:: bash $

+   cat cluster.yml

+Copy and paste the public IP addresses of the first two ``agent_nodes``.

 In this example, ``demo`` is the name of the Flocker volume being created, which will map onto the Flocker volume being created.

 .. prompt:: bash $